• Skip to primary navigation

 The important thing to take into consideration when making these cookies is that they require some chilling time before you can roll them into balls and bake them.

-If you are a planner, then you're one step ahead, prepare the batter the night before, refrigerate and roll and bake the next day.
-If you're more of a what shall I bake today person, no worries you can still make these.
+If you are a planner, then you're one step ahead, prepare the batter, refrigerate it overnight and then bake the next day.

 Tin of Holiday Chocolate Crinkle Cookies.

-These cookies can be made up to three months ahead of time and frozen to enjoy later on.
+These chocolate crinkle cookies can be made up to three months ahead of time and frozen to enjoy later on.
 Layer the cookies in an airtight container with wax paper between the layers of cookies and freeze.
-Thaw overnight in the refrigerator.

 Enjoy!

-Adapted from Cook's Illustrated
+Author: Adapted from Cook's Illustrated

 These Holiday Chocolate Crinkle Cookies are the perfect holiday cookie and are a must on your holiday dessert tray.